artstorm/wp-humans-txt/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Generates a virtual humans.txt file according to the specifications at humanstxt.org.
+Generates a virtual humans.txt file that complies with the specifications at humanstxt.org.

 == Description ==

-The plugin generates a virtual humans.txt file according to the specifications at humanstxt.org.
+The plugin generates a virtual humans.txt file complying with the specifications at humanstxt.org.
 The virtual file is located at domain.com/humans.txt.
+The plugin is fast, lightweight and straightforward to use.

 = Features =

+* Generates a virtual humans.txt, no physical file is created on disk.
+* Optional author link to be inserted in the html head section.
+* Optional humans.txt button to be inserted in the wp footer.
 * Provides an editor within WordPress admin to edit the humans.txt 'file'.
 * Outputs as plain text, with utf-8 encoding.
 * The editor allows the usage of the tab key for convenient editing.
 * Uses WordPress' system for on screen help documentation.
-* Generates a virtual humans.txt, no physical file is created on disk.
+* Cleans up after itself on uninstall.

 = Related Links =